ionninja/chillaxdocs/Writerside/topics/VencordFaq.md

 Finally, click `Edit Quick CSS` which should open the integrated [Monaco](https://microsoft.github.io/monaco-editor/) (*It's already there no need for installation as this is part of the Vencord itself*) code editor.
-Now using this Editor, you can easily edit css with hot reloading.
+Now using this Editor, you can easily edit CSS with hot reloading.
 See the below-attached screenshots:

 1. <img src="go_to_settings.png" alt="How to go to Settings" border-effect="rounded"/>